eezstreet/SWATEliteForce/README.md

 Generally it takes about 2-3 shots on a wooden door and 3-4 shots on a metal door to breach it successfully.

 ## BEANBAGS DON'T WORK!
-Beanbags don't stun people unless they do damage.
-Damage falls off over distance and is negated by body armor to some extent.
-For best results, aim for the limbs (arms/legs) where a target is less likely to be fatally hit (and is less armored at the same time)
+Beanbags can be negated by body armor.
+Try aiming for unarmored parts of the body.

 ## HOW DO I DISARM A TRAP?
 You can't disarm a trap if it's on the other side of a door.
 You can either blow it up (if it's electronic) with C2 or you can go around.
 Or just take the penalty.

 # KNOWN ISSUES #

 Please read the FAQ before looking here!
 It's entirely possible that what you are seeing is intentional behavior.
   * TOC won't reply when an AI-controlled officer reports something.
 There's lots of code that needs to be altered to make this work.
-  * Seems to crash in specific circumstances on doors, such as trying to blow a door that's currently being closed.
-Not sure if it's an original game bug.
-  * Sometimes crashes with a RotateActorAction, for reasons that aren't known.
   * Officers sometimes ignore orders, you might have to issue a command two or three times.
 Problem of the original game.
   * Officers sometimes ignore orders and say something like "I'm busy."
 This is a problem of the original game; they sometimes can see suspects where the player can't.
   * Occasionally in an All Missions campaign it will display the wrong equipment icons in the loadout menu for some pieces of equipment.
-  *
+  * SWAT officers will stop following you or covering an area when they engage with a suspect.
+Problem of the original game.
   * "gui_tex package version mismatch" when joining a server --> Make sure you are running under International language.
 Sometimes it defaults itself to English or some other language.
 Search for `Language=eng` or `Language=grm` in SEF/System/Swat4x.ini and make sure it's set to `Language=int`

 # OTHER MINOR CHANGES #